-Turkish citizens and foreigners who have a permanent residence in Turkey, together with foreign legal persons, provided that the information they require is in relation to their field of activity and with respect to the principle of reciprocity, can file an application to the military agencies within The framework outlined by the Law on Right to Information (Law No: 4982).
+Turkish citizens and foreigners who have a permanent residence in Turkey, together with foreign legal persons, provided that the information they require is in relation to their field of activity and with respect to the principle of reciprocity, can file an application to the military agencies within the framework outlined by the Law on Right to Information (Law No. 4982).

-Much useful information has already been and is being continually posted on the web sites belonging to military agencies.
+Useful information is being continually posted on the web sites belonging to military agencies.